Land mines in the Falkland Islands: Progress

 A celebratory event to mark the clearance took place on 14 November at Yorke Bay, which was the final area to be cleared.
 During that event the last recovered land mines were ceremonially detonated.
 The demining programme cost £44 million and completed three years ahead of schedule.
 After completion of the works the UK committed to provide £36 million to fund land mine clearance in other countries, including Zimbabwe.
 In November 2020 the Argentine government criticised the British operation, claiming that it was a violation of the 1976 United National General Assembly resolution 31/49 that called upon the two countries to "refrain from taking decisions that would imply introducing unilateral modifications in the situation".
 Argentina had previously raised formal complaints at the annual Ottawa Convention regarding the British operation.

 In June 2021 the Executive Council of the Falkland Islands approved the removal of the 77 km of former minefield fencing and associated signage.
-The works prioritised Fox Bay and Yorke Bay in the first season, moving on to Stanley Common and Murrell Farm in later years, and are due to complete in 2024.
-By the end of 2021 Fox Bay West had been cleared, works near to penguin nesting sites took place outside of breeding season.
+The works prioritised Fox Bay and Yorke Bay in the first season, moving on to Stanley Common and Murrell Farm in later years.
+By the end of 2021 Fox Bay West had been cleared, and works near to penguin nesting sites took place outside of their breeding season.

+In November 2023, tourists discovered two land mines at Hell's Kitchen beach on the Murrell Peninsula; a further mine was identified by a British military Explosives Ordnance Disposal team.
+The area had been cleared previously in 2019 and sixteen mines removed.
+Fenix Insight returned to the site in March 2024 and incinerated the three mines.
+The team cleared 7000 m2 of land by excavation and other areas by metal detectors; the area was regarded as difficult due to the presence of shifting sands.
+Hell's Kitchen was recertified as mine free in April 2024.